cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 Use the raw transaction data from step 4.
 The amounts should be the amounts of the unspent transaction outputs, in the order they were specified in step 4.
+Note: to confuse you, the amounts here should be specified in BTC/BCC, unlike earlier, where it should be specified in mBTC/mBCC.

-Check the information returned by BCCOTG.
+Check the information returned by BCCOTG, especially the amounts and addresses.

 Step 6: broadcast the transaction
 ---------------------------------